muhaafidz/image-food-calori-demo/README.md

 1. Download the entire project from this github.

-2.	save the project in XAMPP httdocs directory.
+2. Save the project in XAMPP httdocs directory.
 Eg:

 		C:\xampp\htdocs\image-food-calori-demo-master